edgebox-iot/ua-netinst-config/README.md

 - `/tmp` is mounted as tmpfs to improve speed
 - no clutter included, you only get the bare essential packages
 - option to install root to a USB drive
+- Contains a script in ~/home/system to allows automatic setup of the Edgebox repositories
+- Allows setting up an ssh key for GitHub for credentialless setup (see below)

 ## Requirements